fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 ```

 ## Fix Kubelet config
-Before proceeding with the cluster initialization, we need to fix a kubelet configuration that contains the wrong node IPs.
+Before proceeding with the cluster initialization, we need to fix a kubelet configuration on each node that contains a wrong IP.
 This is required as we are using Vagrant and creating a private network for the lab cluster.

 Vagrant creates two network interfaces for each machine. eth0 is NAT network, eth1 is a private network.
 The main Kubernetes interface is on eth1.
 We need to add an explicit IP address that uses the eth1 interface on the nodes, enabling the manager’s API server to properly access the worker’s kubelet.
 To confirm the issue, you can run the following command in manager1 node.